 There are many different options and styles for lights.
 Fixtures can range from sleek and contemporary to almost undetectable.
 Colors and filters also add interest, which range from a soft amber glow to cool blues that mimic moonlight.

 Here are a few of the most commonly used types of landscape lighting in Austin.

-Path lights and step lights provide safety and soft lighting to a path.
-It also helps create ambient down lighting to a pathway and flower beds.
+- Path lights and step lights provide safety and soft lighting to a path.
+They also help create ambient down lighting to a pathway and flower beds.

 Landscape lighting provides safety to a property.
 Most homes have porch lights, but leave the rest of the property dark.
 Selective lighting throughout your garden and patio can give security, interest and added depth to a property.